FIWARE/tutorials.CRUD-Operations/README.md

 }'
 ```

+The request will fail if any of the attributes already exist in the context.

+Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes

+* `actionType=APPEND_STRICT` means that the request only succeed all entities / attributes are new.
+* The `entities` attribute holds an array of entities we wish to create.

+Subsequent request using the same data with the `actionType=APPEND_STRICT` batch operation will result in an error response.

 ### Batch Create/Overwrite New Data Entities

 This example uses the convenience batch processing endpoint to adds or amend two *Product* entities and one attribute (`offerPrice`) to the context.

 * if the entities already exist - the request will update the attributes of an entity.
 * if the entities do not exist, a new entity will be created.

-Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes:

-* `actionType=APPEND` means we will overwrite existing entities if they exist
-* The entities attribute holds an array of entities we wish to create/overwrite.

-A Subsequent request using the same data with the `actionType=APPEND` batch operation can applied without changing the result beyond the initial application.

 #### Request: